bcrowell/bcrowell.github.io/reading_relativity/index.md

 ## With easy math

 * [Why can't you go faster than the speed of light? -- An explanation without equations or fallacies.](../faster_than_light) (Crowell) - As suggested by the title, the emphasis in this short article is on explaining why superluminal speeds are impossible, but I accomplish that by developing from scratch, in a visual style, the relevant facts about the metric.
+I gloss over some details, which are presented in more detail in the Euclid meets Dalí article (below).
 (20 min)
 * [Relativity for poets, ch.
-4](https://archive.org/details/poets_202201/page/10/mode/2up) (Crowell) - A longer textbook-style introduction for a gen ed college class.
-(40 min)
+4](https://archive.org/details/poets_202201/page/10/mode/2up) (Crowell) - A very short textbook-style introduction for a gen ed college class.
+This assumes that you already know quite a bit of relativity from the earlier chapters of the book, so the metric is presented as an afterthough: simply a different set of mathematical tools for expressing the same ideas.
+(20 min)
+* [Euclid meets Dalí: the metric in Einstein's theory of relativity](../metric) (Crowell) - This article assumes only some basic previous knowledge of spacetime diagrams (like [this](../spacetime_diagrams)), and presents the metric as a foundation for relativity.
+This is pitched at people without a college-level STEM background, but it will be helpful to have had something like a high school precalculus or physics class.
+(60 min)

 ## Sophomore STEM level